North Korea test-fires ICBM with range to strike entire US

 Japanese Defense Minister Yasukazu Hamada told reporters the altitude suggests the missile was launched on a high angle.
 He said depending on the weight of a warhead to be placed on the missile, the weapon has a range exceeding 15,000 kilometers (9,320 miles), “in which case it could cover the entire mainland United States.”

+U.S. National Security Council spokesperson Adrienne Watson said the launch “needlessly raises tensions and risks destabilizing” regional security while showing the North's prioritizing of unlawful weapons programs over the well-being of it people.
+He said President Joe Biden was briefed over the launch.

+“Pyongyang must immediately cease its destabilizing actions and instead choose diplomatic engagement,” Watson said.
+“The United States will take all necessary measures to ensure the security of the American homeland and Republic of Korea and Japanese allies.”

-Hamada called the launch “a reckless act that threatens Japan as well as the region and the international community.”
-He said Japan would continue to cooperate closely with the United States, South Korea and other countries to coordinate a joint response to North Korean provocations.
+Hamada, the Japanese defense minister, called the launch “a reckless act that threatens Japan as well as the region and the international community.”

 South Korea’s Joint Chiefs of Staff called the launch “a grave provocation and serious threat” to undermine international and regional peace and security.
 It said South Korea maintains readiness to make “an overwhelming response to any North Korean provocation” amid close coordination with the United States.